Frequently Asked Questions

 Answer: Yes.

-The next fluid is located on the left side of the 2500 system on the top left side is a reservoir fill port cap, which will need to be removed for filling.
-The type of fluid that's used in the reservoir is distilled water only.
-Refer to section 3.2.9 of the 2500 operation and maintenance manual for the reservoir filling procedure.
+The reservoir fill port is located on the top left side of the 2500 system; this is visible without removing any panels.
+The reservoir fill port cap will need to be removed to access the fill tube.
+The reservoir is designed to be operated with distilled water only (not deionized).
+Refer to Section 3.2.9 of the 2500 operation and maintenance manual for the reservoir filling instructions.

-Note: Pressures higher than 165 psi should be avoided.
-Higher pressures will be indicated by the "popping off" of the compressor safety valve.
+Note: Pressures higher than 165 psiG should be avoided.
+Higher pressures will be indicated by the “popping off” of the compressor safety valve.

 For replacement ferrules see our parts page and look for part numbers (N203-1/N204-1).